Title: The Air That Angels Breathe

 John laughed and then groaned in the next instant as he shifted and rubbed the head of his cock against Rodney’s belly.
 “I want to ride your cock.”

-Rodney huffed and bit down hard on John’s neck in retaliation.
+Rodney huffed.
 “You can’t say shit like that to me and expect me to last more than a minute.”
-His hands drifted back up John’s back and Rodney allowed his fingers to dance gently between his shoulder blades where the wings emerged.
+His hands drifted back up John’s back, and Rodney allowed his fingers to dance gently between his shoulder blades where the wings emerged.
 “Your wings are a little damp.
 Did you fall in the water?”

 “No, I took a shower in the big communal shower off the barracks.
 It was pretty cool.
 I’ve never had a shower big enough to do that.”
 John admitted and reached down between them to wrap his hand around McKay’s cock.
 “Get me ready.”